Minimize Japanese Beetle Damage

 Milky Spore is a biological agent that is specific to Japanese Beetle grubs and will not harm other grubs.
 It also does not harm earthworms, and other insects such as bees and butterflies, pets, humans or other animals.
 It does need one or more applications annually for three to five years to adequately inoculate your lawn, but once appropriate levels are in place, no further treatment is needed for 10 years.

 It’s the law to read and use insecticide according to the label and apply only as recommended.
 Make sure that it can be used around the plants you wish to treat and for the insects you want to control.
+We recommend avoiding insecticides when possible.

 A granular or liquid Systemic Insecticide containing Imidacloprid and dinotefuran, both neonicotinoids, can be applied to lawn one time per year.
 This seems like an easy way to minimize damage but these are highly toxic to all pollinators.
 The plant roots absorb the insecticide and will poison the beetles and any insects that munch on the plant.
 Apply when the plant is not in bloom to prevent pollinator death and 4-5 feet away from flowering plants.